 Women In Film’s and Television Spotlight Awards Gala Emphasizes Impact.

 ongoing hard work and dedication have significantly shaped and advanced opportunities for women in screen-based media.
 WIFT-V will honor B.C.’s film community trailblazers at the Spotlight Awards™ Gala on June 19th.
-The evening will be hosted by the award-winning Canadian comedian and impersonator, Tracey Bell at Performance Works on Granville Island.
+The evening host will be the award-winning Canadian comedian and impersonator, Tracey Bell at Performance Works on Granville Island.

 This year’s jury, who had the demanding task of selecting the recipients from a wealth of strong nominations, included Rachelle Chartrand (producer, screenwriter, and past-president of WIFTV), Patricia Gruben (filmmaker, director of Praxis Centre for Screenwriters, and film professor at SFU), and Christine Larsen (Vice Chair of Vancouver Web Fest, WIFTV Producer’s Workbook Committee Member).

-This award is for a career, or singular body of work, that has created a significant impact through breaking boundaries, investigating historical experiences, and; or challenging perceptions.
-The DGC-BC Impact Award will be presented to Marie Clements.
-Clements is a Canadian Métis playwright, performer, director, producer, and screenwriter, who produces an array work with a creative conviction to tell Indigenous stories.
+This award is for a career or singular body of work.
+It has a significant impact through breaking boundaries, investigating historical experiences, and; or challenging perceptions.
+Marie Clements will receive The DGC-BC Impact Award.
+Clements is a Canadian Métis playwright, performer, director, producer, and screenwriter, who produces an array of works with a creative conviction to tell Indigenous stories.

-This award is presented to an industry leader who has achieved significant success and who has created opportunities for other women in the industry.
-With nearly 30 years of experience, Anita Adams started in the film industry as an actor and has since worked in development and production on various feature films and shorts.
-In 2003, she launched the First Weekend Club, growing it into a Canada wide initiative that just celebrated its 15th anniversary.
+This award is given to an industry leader who has achieved significant success and who has given opportunities for other women in the industry.
+With nearly 30 years of experience, Anita Adams started in the film industry as an actor and has since worked in the development and production of various feature films and shorts.
+In 2003, she launched the First Weekend Club, growing it into a Canada-wide initiative that just celebrated its 15th anniversary.

 Camille Sullivan is the recipient of the UBCP/ACTRA Artistic Achievement Award.
-This

 The Artistic Innovation Award honors a key creator of a recent production or body of work that exemplifies vision, experimentation, and innovation.
-Loretta Todd is a director, producer, activist, storyteller, and writer whose non-fiction work has been honored around the globe.
+Loretta Todd is a director, producer, activist, storyteller, and writer.
+Whose non-fiction work has been honored around the globe.
 As a leading figure in Canadian Indigenous cinema, Todd’s work digs deep to explore Indigenous history and culture from their own lived experiences, voices, and perspectives.

-Angie Nolan will be presented with the Capilano University Film Centre Leadership in
+Angie Nolan will be given the Capilano University Film Centre Leadership in Education Award.

-teacher who has demonstrated a commitment to creating opportunities for and sharing expertise with female students within an academic or professional development context.
+teacher.
+Who has demonstrated a commitment to creating opportunities for and sharing expertise with female students within an academic or professional development context.
 Starting as a volunteer, Angie Nolan is now the Director of Industry Programming and the driving force behind the Summit and Talent Programs at (the) Whistler Film Festival.”

-Service Award honors a major contributor to the screen-based media community while working ‘behind the scenes’.
+The Wayne Black Service Award honors a major contributor to the screen-based media community while working ‘behind the scenes’.
 This award is named in memory of Wayne Black of Alpha Cine who gave tirelessly of his time and talent to help filmmakers.
 Nadia DiMofte is an emerging filmmaker and Regional Director of Raindance Vancouver, grown the organization into the well-established hub for emerging and established filmmakers we know today.

 Kim Guise will be awarded the Bron Iris Award.
 The Iris Award, named after the Greek